catrincm/personal-website/content/publication/2021-prfilters-des/index.md

 abstract: ""

 # Summary.
 An optional shortened abstract.
 summary: "We propose representing a (possibly imprecise) epistemic state using a probability filter focusing on probabilistic properties, such as whether pr(A)>0.2.
 It is very expressively powerful.
-"
+It was developed in [this IJAR publication](/publication/2026-prfilters-des-IJAR)."

 #Feel free to add others
 tags: